-The Spirits of Maritime Crossing, 2026 explores strangeness, melancholy, and solace in relation to identity, diaspora, displacements, and human migration.
-Twenty artists from Southeast Asia, Serbia, and Ireland create their own interpretations of Minor Keys in performance, film, music, ceramics, installation, painting, and sculpture.
+The Spirits of Maritime Crossing 2026 explores strangeness, melancholy, and solace in relation to identity, diaspora, displacements, and human migration.
+Twenty artists from Southeast Asia, Serbia, and Ireland create their own interpretations of maritime crossing in performance, film, music, ceramics, installation, painting, and sculpture.

 Sea Punishing performed by Marina Abramović (Serbia/USA) with hundreds of assistants whipping the sea, inspired by King Xerxes punishing the destructive ocean.
 Abramović’s performance was in remembrance of the tsunami that destroyed thousands of lives in the Andaman Seas.
-In the film The Spirits of Maritime Crossing (Part 2) features Marina Abramović, Pichet Klunchun (Thailand), Pimdao Panichsamai (Thailand), Aleksandar Timotic (Serbia) and Amanda Coogan (Ireland) in a spiritual journey of suffering and solitude in Venice and Bangkok.
-Underwater film by Martha Atienza (Philippines) combines Catholic faith and local rituals in a quiet, minor-key, slow-motion maritime procession.
+The film The Spirits of Maritime Crossing II features Marina Abramović, Pichet Klunchun (Thailand), Mutmee Pimdao Panichsamai (Thailand), Aleksandar Timotić (Serbia/Germany) and Amanda Coogan (Ireland) in a spiritual journey of suffering and solitude in Venice and Bangkok.
+Underwater film by Martha Atienza (the Philippines) combines Catholic faith and local rituals in a quiet slow-motion maritime procession.
 Ong Kian Peng (Singapore) presents disruptive AI scenes of calamity as Singapore is slowly engulfed under maritime currents.
-Tcheu Siong (Lao PDR), a self-taught embroidery artist, depicts the Hmong spiritual world through oral histories and dreams.
+Tcheu Siong (Laos), a self-taught embroidery artist, depicts the Hmong spiritual world through oral histories and dreams.
 Her large-scale stitching are inspired by fertility, good health, and ancestral spirits.
-For Sornchai Phongsa (Thailand), whose paintings are inspired by Mon ancestral worship, relates Mon ghosts and rituals where heredity is passed down to the eldest son.
+Sornchai Phongsa (Thailand), whose paintings are inspired by Mon ancestral worship, explores Mon ghosts and rituals where heredity is passed down to the eldest son.
 Phongsa’s homosexuality is a sensitive issue in Mon patriarchy.
-Nadiah Bamadhaj (Malaysia) interprets Calon Arang, the witch of Eastern Java, as a wise elder frustrated in a male-dominated society.
-Samboleap Tol (Cambodia) explores her diasporic experience as a migrant.
+Nadiah Bamadhaj (Malaysia/Indonesia) interprets Calon Arang, the witch of Eastern Java, as a wise elder frustrated in a male-dominated society.
+Samboleap Tol (Cambodia/The Netherlands) explores her diasporic experience as a migrant.
 Her use of sound, script, and moving installation relates to Mount Meru and the Indianization of Southeast Asia.
 Le Hien Minh (Vietnam) reflects her experience in post-war Vietnam through local handmade paper sculptures that are both contemplative and provocative.
 Her experience as a female immigrant in America is surreal and macabre.
-Soe Yu Nwe (Myanmar), ethnic Chinese from Shan State, creates ceramics intertwining human parts, vegetation, and serpentine forms.
+Soe Yu Nwe (Myanmar/Thailand), ethnic Chinese from Shan State, creates ceramics intertwining human parts, vegetation, and serpentine forms.
 Macabre and surreal, the hybridized creatures reflect layers of alienation and estrangement.
 Parada Wiratsawee (Thailand) creates morbid sculptures of spiritual mourning—sea creatures under distress and alteration from chemical pollution.
 Inspired by the fish market where his mother works, Wiratsawee experienced the daily trauma of dying fish washed from the sea.
-Swannie Dean (Myanmar) is dressed as a dying fish on the shore of the Irrawaddy.
+Swannie (Myanmar) is dressed as a dying fish on the shore of the Irrawaddy.
 She slowly tears her carcass to reveal her true self under distress.
 Due to human intervention and a rapidly changing climate, the Mekong River's ecosystem is collapsing, posing a significant threat to the lives and traditions of local communities.
 Ruangsak Anuwatwimon (Thailand) traces this loss through a floating soil diorama that is fragile and poetic.
 Handmade clay and ceramics by Wasinburee Supanichvoraparch (Thailand) evoke ancient trade routes, cultural flows, and chinoiserie markets.
 Like residues of broken shards from sunken ships washed up from the sea, they are reminders of merchants, traders, and foreigners from afar.
-Spiritual Spaceships by Torlarp Larpjaroen (Thailand) are imaginary vessels that bring souls from exotic lands to the city of Venice.
+Spiritual Spaceships by Torlarp Larpjaroensook (Thailand) are imaginary vessels that bring souls from exotic lands to the city of Venice.
 Like futuristic spaceships in a time warp, they are full of nostalgia and hope.
-Arahmaiani Feisal’s (Indonesia) Flag Projects, community based art collaboration carried out in Asia, Europe and America.
+Arahmaiani’s (Indonesia) Flag Projects, community based art collaboration carried out in Asia, Europe and America.
 Collective creativity and sustainable art initiate an open art system and democratic art with subjects of resistance, wisdom and happiness.
 Yasmin Jaidin (Brunei) experiments with physical states of soil and ecology as part of her research on sustainability.
 Both Ong Kian Peng and Wasinburee Supanichvoraparch will work collaboratively with Ca’ Foscari University in Venice on art and sustainability to make installations in the exhibition.

-In response to Minor Keys, Amanda Coogan‘s fantastical performance of Beethoven’s Ode to Joy with dozens of Thai deaf students, performance at a giant white stupa on Chao Phraya River to express hope and a breath of fresh air.
+Amanda Coogan‘s fantastical performance of Beethoven’s Ode to Joy with dozens of Thai students with hearing impairments, performed at a giant white stupa at the Temple Prayurawongsawat in Thonburi, Thailand, on Chao Phraya River to express hope and a breath of fresh air.
 The time has come to resuscitate and make joy.
-During vernissage and first weeks of La Biennale, Amanda Coogan, Pichet Klunchun, Pimdao Panichsamai, Arahmaiani Feisal, Swannie Dean, and Aleksandar Timotic collaborate to create sounds, rhythm and echoes of Minor Tones.
-From Italian-Slav opera, Irish ballads to Thai mask dance, Hindu-Muslim chanting open new possibilities of minor tone and minor care.
-Long durational performances will set the tone of The Spirits of Maritime Crossing in Minor Keys.
+During vernissage week, artists collaborate to create sounds, rhythm and echoes, from Italian-Slav opera, Irish ballads to Thai mask dance, Hindu-Muslim chanting open new possibilities of care.
 The exhibition will address layers of issues including faiths, races, hegemony, migration and neo-colonization in the suffering world we live in.

 Bangkok Art Biennale (BAB), set in the capital city of Thailand, was founded in 2017 with the mission to transform the bustling city of Bangkok into Southeast Asia’s leading contemporary art destination.
 Taking over public spaces around the city including temples and heritage sites over the course of four months, the biennale highlights the city’s charm by bridging Rattanakosin cultural heritage with Bangkok urbanism.